Tuition fee rise fiasco: confusion continues - The Badger

-Sussex is set to raise tuition fees for all continuing home and EU students as well as new students in 2017/18.
-However, to students without a thorough understanding of higher education law, the mechanism is incredibly opaque.
+Sussex is set to raise tuition fees for all continuing home and EU undergraduate students as well as new students in 2017/18.
+However, to students without a thorough understanding of higher education law, the mechanism allowing them to do so is incredibly opaque.
 Taking an interview with Vice-Chancellor Adam Tickell and several clarifications from the university until a clearer and more comprehensive explanation was given.

 Last week The Badger published an investigation into the contracts between the university and its students, and how these might allow fees to rise for returning students.